 Arriving in Canada

 When arriving into Canada, you can bypass the standard machines or border officers by going straight to the self-serve NEXUS kiosks.
 These are a little different from the Global Entry ones.
-Here, you’ll do a retina scan, answer the general questions, and take your printed slip to hand over to the officer.
+Here, you’ll do an iris scan, answer the general questions, and take your printed slip to hand over to the officer.
 Again, no questions are asked by an officer unless you are flagged.

 When crossing the border by car, you’ll be able to leverage the special NEXUS line.
 When you arrive at the gate, you’ll be prompted to pull out your NEXUS Card in front of the RFID reader.
 You will then proceed to speak to an officer who will ask you a few basic questions and typically wave you through quickly.